Canadian health claims for food

+A health claim found on a food labels and in food marketing is a claim by a food manufacturer that their product will reduce the risk of developing a disease or condition.

-Canadian health claims by Health Canada, the department of the Government of Canada responsible for national health, has allowed five scientifically verified disease risk reduction claims to be used on food labels and on food advertising.
+Health claims for food in Canada are overseen by Health Canada, the Government of Canada department responsible for national health.
+Health Canada has allowed 5 scientifically verified disease risk reduction claims to be used on food labels and on food advertising.
 Other countries, including the United States and Great Britain, have approved similar health claims on food labels.